zeek/zeek/script-reference/types.rst

         foo("test");

-.. bro:type:: event
+.. zeek:type:: event

-    Event handlers are nearly identical in both syntax and semantics to a :bro:type:`function`, with the two differences being that event handlers have no return type since they never return a value, and you cannot call an event handler.
+    Event handlers are nearly identical in both syntax and semantics to a :zeek:type:`function`, with the two differences being that event handlers have no return type since they never return a value, and you cannot call an event handler.